Basic Principle and Primary Goal

 WADA Play True Quiz – Interactive computer game that tests athletes‘ knowledge about anti-doping produced by WADA.
 The Quiz is currently available in 36 languages.

 Say NO! to Doping – Anti-Doping awareness campaign for organisations launched by WADA.
-The IFF Say NO! to Doping campaign is run in some of the major IFF Events.
+The IFF Say NO! to Doping campaign has been run in some of the major IFF Events since 2010.

 Outreach – WADA has created the Outreach Model in an effort to provide stakeholders with the tools necessary to deliver their own outreach activities.
 The IFF Outreach program will be run in some of the IFF Events.